BeerendLauwers/BeerendLauwers.github.io/posts/2017-04-26-the-haskell-equivalent-of-behat.markdown

 The Mink extension does that.

 In my opinion, this abstraction layer is not required to get something Behatty running for Haskell.
-We can add it later and just have Selenium2 as the only concrete web driver.
+We can add it later and just have Selenium2 as the only concrete web driver for now.

 ### MinkExtension